dhrub123/AWS/EC2/README.md

 ##### EC2 Spot Instances

 + We define a max spot price which we are willing to pay and we get instance while **current spot price < max spot price**.
 The hourly spot price varies based on offer and capacity.It will go up and down.
-  + Strategy 1 : If current spot price > max spot price, we can choose to stop or terminate within a 2 hour grace period.
+  + Strategy 1 : If current spot price > max spot price, we can choose to stop or terminate within a 2 minute grace period.
 If we stop, we can continue when current spot price < max spot price again.
   + Strategy 2 : Spot block - block spot instance during a specified time (1 - 6 hours) without interruption.
 In rare situations , they are reclaimed by AWS.

 + 90% discount compared to on demand.
 But we can lose them at any point of time if current spot price goes over the max spot price